n8n-io/n8n-docs/docs/doc2/document-validation/ocr-view.md

 ![](/_images/doc2/image-44-1024x421.png)

 When you click this button a new window will be opened which displays the document and its data in pure OCR view.
-This can be useful, for example, if data is not extracted correctly and you want to troubleshoot the actual values contained in the document and to be extracted:
+This can be useful, for example, if data is not extracted correctly and you want to troubleshoot the actual values contained in the document to be extracted:

 ![](/_images/doc2/image-45-1024x748.png)